okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-amr-claims-mapping/main/index.md

 At the OpenID Connect IdP, verify that the client app that you use for authenticating and authorizing users sends an `amr` array with the AMR claims in the OpenID Connect ID token (`id_token`).

-The `amr` property is a JSON array of strings that are identifiers for [authentication methods](https://www.rfc-editor.org/rfc/rfc8176.html) used in the authentication.
-Supported values include "pwd", "mfa", "otp", "kba", "sms", "swk", and "hwk".
+The `amr` property is a JSON array of strings that are identifiers for [authentication methods](https://www.rfc-editor.org/rfc/rfc8176.html) used in the authentication. <!-- Supported values include "pwd", "mfa", "otp", "kba", "sms", "swk", and "hwk".
+Get Venkat input on listing all supported values in the next update of this doc -->

 #### Example ID token with AMR claims